quantumlib/qsim/docs/cirq_interface.md

 #### QSimSimulator

-`QSimSimulator` uses a Schrödinger full state-vector simulator, suitable for acquiring the complete state of a reasonably-sized circuit (~35 qubits).
+`QSimSimulator` uses a Schrödinger full state-vector simulator, suitable for acquiring the complete state of a reasonably-sized circuit (~25 qubits on an average PC, or up to 40 qubits on high-performance VMs).
 Options for the simulator, including number of threads and verbosity, can be set with the `qsim_options` field using the `qsim_base` flag format defined in the [usage docs](./usage.md).